General Butler State Resort Park

 The Butler-Turpin Home is located at the rear entrance to the park.
 The house museum embodies life at the confluence of the Kentucky and Ohio Rivers along with the military contributions of the Butler family.
 Built in the Greek revival style the house is a three-bay two-story structure with a commanding view of the Kentucky River Valley.
 The personal effects of military documents, furniture and objects bring to life a family steeped in military history.

 Enjoy a day on the lake at General Butler.
-Rental pedal boats are available seasonally at the Boat Dock.
+Rental pedal boats are available when the boat dock is open.
+Pedal Boats seat 4.
+Boat Dock is open in late Spring through the end of October on weekends and holidays.

 Three courts at the back entrance and one court near the lodge.
 Racquets can be checked out by overnight guests.